 If you’re going to stick to the methods of driving traffic, without any money spent; you’re gonna have to create the video yourself.
 However, There Are Websites Which Allow You To Outsource Video Production.
 If you have to go D.I.Y., making a video isn’t too difficult.
 You might find that you have a talent for it!

-Researching Your Keywords
+Step Two: Researching Your Keywords

 You Must Research The Keywords You Will Use; in The Title and Tag Sections of Your YouTube Video.